7ank0v1c/Universal-Save-Converter/Readme.md

 Further to this, I wanted to recognise the 'PRO100BYTE Team', 'TheDayG0ne' and 'Daniel Patrick', for your work on your professsionally redrawn conosle logos and official logos.
-Work like this is what makes projects like mine here all the more professional looking, and keeps retro alive 🙏
+Work like this is what makes projects like these, all the more professional looking, and keeps retro alive 🙏

 'PRO100BYTE Team' & 'TheDayG0ne' repo: https://github.com/PRO100BYTE/console-logos